Set the Stages for the Inbound Marketing Funnel

 Manage and Prioritize Leads with a Smartlist

 Using a marketing software program, such as HubSpot, that captures lead data will help you and your firm determine the lead's quality and whether the lead is a marketing or business development lead.
 With the marketing software program HubSpot, you can set up smart lists that capture “good fit” attributes and determine interest levels for targeted lead-nurturing activities.

 Once you’ve captured information about your marketing and business development leads, you can identify a lead's behavioral trends.
 Essentially, you can identify a lead’s sweet spot by their content conversions, i.e., downloading a report, checklist, or eBook.
 In addition, you will see activity patterns that signal whether a lead is likely to become a client.
 A higher conversion frequency is closely related to increased odds of a prospect becoming a client.

 Create different lead interactions that occur before becoming a client and analyze the effectiveness of the interaction by determining the close rate.
 For example, if you decide to have a webinar, determine the effectiveness of the webinar by taking the actual number of webinar attendees and dividing that number by the total number of leads who originally registered.
 The result is the close rate for leads from that event or activity.

 Optimize the Stages of Your Inbound Marketing Funnel

 Once you’ve set the stages of your inbound marketing funnel, actively optimize each one of the stages by analyzing the associated metrics, including:

 - Business Development to Opportunity Conversion Rate

 - Business Development Cycle Length

 Measuring the effectiveness of your inbound marketing efforts at every stage will allow for a consistent stream of qualified pursuits.
-Being able to identify when and where there is a weakness in your funnel and possessing the methods to respond to that that weakness will ensure an effective and efficient marketing effort.
+Identifying when and where there is a weakness in your funnel and possessing the methods to respond to that weakness will ensure an effective and efficient marketing effort.